Intimidate - Understanding Fear and Bullying in Biblical Context

-Satan uses all sorts of tactics to attack Christians and although he sounds menacing, in effect Christ has removed his teeth and we do not need to give in to his deceptive schemes (Eph 6:10-18; 1 Pet 5:8; 1 Jn 3:8).
+Satan uses all sorts of tactics to attack Christians and although he sounds menacing, in effect Christ has removed his teeth, and we do not need to give in to his deceptive schemes (Eph 6:10-18; 1 Pet 5:8; 1 Jn 3:8).
 It is essential to know who we are in Christ, the resources available in Him, to put the spiritual armour on, be in fellowship with other believers and intimately connected to Christ, confident He is in control.
 Jesus said, “Do not be afraid of those who kill the body and after that can do no more…” (Lk 12:4,5).
-Humans may take our earthly life but if we are God’s child, they cannot touch our eternal destiny – Praise God.
+Humans may take our earthly life, but if we are God’s children, they cannot touch our eternal destiny – Praise God.

 Throughout history, persecution with the threat of death has been used to frighten and pressure believers into submission and denying Christ.
 However, multitudes of martyrs have remained loyal to Christ, forfeiting their lives rather than turning away from Him.